-This year staff are being trained in 'Thrive', a programme to support children's mental, emotional and social well-being.
-By February 2022, two members of staff should be fully Thrive trained and
+Staff are trained in 'Thrive', a programme to support children's mental, emotional and social well-being.
+As of February 2022, two members of completed the full Thrive training and are licenced Thrive practitioners.

 Behavioural Issues

 As a school we have a very positive approach to all types of behaviour with a clear management, reward and consequence system that is followed by all staff and pupils.
 Class teachers are trained to deal with low level disruption and mild behavioural issues, but should a child present more challenging behaviour, the school will follow the agreed behaviour policy.
 After any behaviour incident, we expect the child to reflect on their behaviour with an adult, using restorative conversation techniques.
 This helps to identify why the incident happened and what the child needs to do differently next time to change and improve their behaviour.